awi-response/darts-nextgen/README.md

     uv sync --extra cuda126 --extra training
     ```

+    > For other installation options, e.g. using conda, see the [installation guide](https://awi-response.github.io/darts-nextgen/latest/guides/installation/).

 3. Run the Sentinel 2 based pipeline on an area of interest:

     ```sh